keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 Tired of specifying the same container name, app command, or delay for each record or test command? 😴

-Introducing configuration file 🎉
+Introducing Keploy-config 🎉

-It is a YAML-based file named keploy-config.yaml.
-This file will allow you to define the testing configurations, including container setups, delays, and any other relevant parameters.
+It is a YAML-based file that will allow you to define the testing configurations, including container setups, delays, and any other relevant parameters.

 To generate a keploy-config file, run: